alliwene/f4b-technical-test/README.md

 This project follows the clean architecture to achieve separation of concerns by dividing the software into layers.

-1. `domain` Layer

-The `domain` directory contains core business logic and entities.
+1. `domain` Layer - contains core business logic and entities.
 It is independent of any external technologies or frameworks.

-1. `application` Layer

-The `application` layer orchestrates and coordinates the use cases (services) and interacts with the domain layer.
+1. `application` Layer - orchestrates and coordinates the use cases (services) and interacts with the domain layer.

-1. `adapters` Layer

-The `adapters` layer contains the implementations defined in the `application` layer.
+1. `adapters` Layer - contains the implementations defined in the `application` layer.

-1. `infrastructure` Layer

-The `infrastructure` layer contains the external components and technologies used by the application.
+1. `infrastructure` Layer - contains the external components and technologies used by the application.
 It deals with the technical details of how data is stored, communicated, and presented.

 The `server.ts` at the root of your project is the main application file, setting up the express server, middleware, and routes.